West's targeted Russian sanctions ensnare investors

 Reuters sent questions to Tavrida Electric asking if it planned to sell or reduce its stake in Vector, and whether the sanctions on Chaliy had affected its operations.
 The company said it received the questions, but did not reply.

-Chaliy did not respond to Reuters’ request for comment.
-His spokesman said he had passed Reuters’ questions to him.
+Chaliy did not respond to requests for comment.
+His spokesman said he had passed the questions to him.

 According to Brian Zimbler, managing partner at law firm Morgan Lewis in Moscow, the sanctions could prevent an EU-based company from transferring money or assets to the benefit of anyone on the list.